archie-swif/mongodb-index-advisor/README.md

 ## MongoDB Index Advisor
 This notebook can be used to:
 - keep track of designed vs current indexes
-- get index recommendations from CLI
+- get index recommendations from Atlas CLI
 - associate queries with indexes
-- get query explain plan
+- get getails from query explain plan
 - benchmark query end-to-end execution time
 - generate a user-friendly summary for query performance recommendations with a LLM
+- ask follow-up question on recommendations

 Setup and test connectivity: [README.ipynb](README.ipynb)